 Read the presented cases

-At the beginning of the registration period the simplified descriptions of the cases are available at the Datathon website.
-In the week before the datathon the full descriptions will be available, and the data-sets will be available at the start of the Datathon.
+At the beginning of the registration period, the simplified descriptions of the cases are available on the Datathon website.
+In the week before the datathon the full descriptions will be available, and the data sets will be available at the start of the Datathon.
 Review all the provided cases.
 Look for a case that will challenge and excite you.
 Form or join a team that you will have fun who are interested in the same case.
 Read preliminary guidelines for the cases by the mentors, where they would have stated their advice and suggestions to the participants of how to solve the case.
 These guidelines should be ready about one week before the start of the event.

 Participate in the online discussions

-We highly recommend to be part of the conversation.
+We highly recommend being part of the conversation.
 One of the most valuable aspects of the Datathon is to be part of the online community.
-For the global communication with the participants, we use DataChat among other platforms.
+For global communication with the participants, we use Slack Channel among other platforms.

-The data chat is the main place for online communication among the participants, experts and mentors.
-You’re familiar with Slack, this one works very similarly.
-It is in essence Rocket Chat (help: https://rocket.chat/docs/user-guides/; App Store: / Google Play) and it also has many cool and free features like Videochat, full customization, etc. If you want to install the Rocket Chat application on your mobile, you must be logged into the DSS platform first.
-All the communications in the DataChat are conducted in English.
+The Slack channel is the main place for online communication among the participants, experts and mentors, to register use the link from the menu Society -> Join Slack.
+All the communications in the Slack are conducted in English.
 If you have any technical problems write in the #issues channel.
 Have fun, make jokes, support others and build a friendly and safe learning environment.
 Treat other participants the way you want to be treated.
 Collaborate and expand your knowledge together.

-The mentors would log in about once a day online in the DataChat channel in the week before the start of the Datathon, so there are opportunities to interact and introduce yourself.
+The mentors would log in about once a day online in the Slack in the week before the start of the Datathon, so there are opportunities to interact and introduce yourself.
 Also, all other participants are going to be there.